AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 * We are not intenting to trade NFTs.
 This is not a marketplace of NFT where anyone can sell and buy NFTs.
 For this purpose there are already platforms that are offering these services such as  Mintverse.

 * We are focused on NFT airdrops only.
 The project can be extended to support later on token-based airdrops as well using a similar architecture.
-What are the benefits of NFT airdrops?
+However, NFT airdrops provide value benefits to respect to token-based airdrops:
   * Early access and exclusive benefits: NFT airdrops may provide users with early access to new features, exclusive content, or other perks.
 This can give them a sense of privilege and make them feel more invested in the project.
   * Potential value: Users can receive valuable NFTs for free, which could potentially increase in value over time.
 This can be an attractive incentive for users to participate in airdrops.
   * Increased visibility and shareability.
 NFT airdrops are highly shareable in social network due to the visual nature of the NFT.

 * Project promotion is limited to the Twitter social network.
 Althoug there are multiple social newtwors available such as Youtube, and Instagram.
 Twitter represents a social network as large as these platform with a Monetizable Daily Active Users (mDAU) of 330 millions.